 The heart of a community

-The charity had a revolutionary idea – creativity and conversations can connect with people living with dementia in incredible ways and in doing so, change their lives for the better.
+Creativity and conversations can connect with people living with dementia in incredible ways and in doing so, change their lives for the better.
 Whilst a person’s ability to communicate with words may decline with the development of dementia, art and creativity is a universal joy and a tool for self-expression that remains, even as the condition progresses.

 Community Integrated Care employs 6,000 staff and delivers 10 million hours of care annually.
 Community Integrated Care sought an innovative arts partner, capable of scaling to bring creativity and social connection into the lives of the people who have learning disabilities, autism, mental health concerns, brain injuries and dementia.